IMProject/IMBootloader/README.md

 This bootloader works together with the flasher app [IMFlasher](https://github.com/IMProject/IMFlasher).

 #### Application example
-Each MCU has it's own [IMLedBlink](https://github.com/IMProject/IMLedBlink) example.
+Each MCU has its own [IMLedBlink](https://github.com/IMProject/IMLedBlink) example.
 It is a good starting point for developing an application or to get an idea of how to jump from the application to IMBootloader.

 #### Currently supported MCUs: